bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 > Not sure if this is true, will users be able to use FHIR and V3 in some sort of combination?
 I.e. Get Demo in FHIR than V# for Revise Patient?
 - The Client Registry FHIR design will become a Provincial standard
 - Asynchronous interactions will follow the same pattern as V3
+- Get Eligibility is not supported by FHIR (will still be supported by V3)

 ### Design Outcomes - Overview
 - The primary resource is Patient and Patient shall be used to communicate client attributes